 With the amendment of the Student Support Services Act in1994, the form of share funding of the social services of the Student Support Services by the state of NRW was changed from deficit funding to fixed-amount funding.
 In the mid-90s, the state’s subsidy ratio for the Studierendenwerk Münster was 34%.
 Today, it is only around 9%.
 A development that could only be made possible by productivity increases in the Student Support Services and by changing the subsidy criteria.

-Thus the Student Support institutions also receive a part of their subsidies today based on the turnover achieved per student and year.
-Moreover in 2006 the Student Support Services in NRW had to compensate ad hoc for a reduction in subsidies of more than 1 million Euros per Student Support institution.
-Nevertheless the Student Support Services are still dependent on a stable subsidy from the state that is as high as possible in order to maintain the quality of their services.
+Today, the Student Support Services also receive part of their subsidies based on the turnover achieved per student and year.
+In 2006, the Student Support Services in NRW had to compensate for an ad hoc cut of over € 1 million per Student Support organisation.
+However, in order to maintain the quality of their social services, the Student Support Services continue to depend on the state's subsidies, which should remain as stable as possible.

 The development of the number of students is an important factor not only for the design of the services offered in our canteens, bistros and the student residences, but also for the economic planning of the Student Support Services.
 This is because the students also co-finance the services they use proportionally through the social contribution they have to pay.
 Currently – as of November 2019 – the amount of the social contribution every student in Münster has to pay per semester is € 99,11.

 Students in an economically weaker situation are particularly dependent on the social services provided by the Student Support Services.
 The development of the social contribution – which is also to be understood as a solidarity contribution which must be paid by all enrolled students – shows a change since the mid-90s.
 It has become clear that the students, not only in Münster, are increasingly involved in the financing of these services.